How to Play as a Goalkeeper in FIFA 21 Pro Clubs

 Those are important to learn because you will only have a split second to make a decision as a goalkeeper what your next action should be.

 And, as you may already know, a single mistake or a misclick can lead to a goal for the opposing team.
-So, below, you can find a table with all PlayStation & Xbox controls that you must learn off by heart.
+So, below, you can find a table with all PlayStation & Xbox goalkeeper controls in FIFA 21 that you must learn off by heart.

 |Drop Kick||◯ or ▢||B or X|